This framework contains scripts and data for building API documentation (dox) in a standard format and style.

 The Doxygen tool is used to do the actual documentation extraction and formatting, but this framework provides a wrapper script to make generating the documentation more convenient (including reading settings from the target framework or other module) and a standard template for the generated documentation.

-Python 2 or 3 is required to run the scripts.
-Whichever version of python you use needs to have the jinja2 and yaml (or pyyaml) modules.
+Python 3 is required to run the scripts.
+Additionally you need to have the jinja2 and yaml (or pyyaml) modules.

 The following command should install them for the current user: